 The kernel packages contain the Linux kernel, the core of any Linux operating system.

-A flaw was found in the way the Linux kernel's futex subsystem handled the requeuing of certain Priority Inheritance (PI) futexes.
-A local, unprivileged user could use this flaw to escalate their privileges on the system.
-The Common Vulnerabilities and Exposures project (cve.mitre.org) has assigned the name CVE-2014-3153 to this issue.
+* A flaw was found in the Linux kernel's garbage collector for AF_UNIX sockets.
+A local, unprivileged user could use this flaw to trigger a denial of service (out-of-memory condition).
+The Common Vulnerabilities and Exposures project (cve.mitre.org) has assigned the name CVE-2010-4249 to this issue.

-A denial of service flaw was discovered in the way the Linux kernel's SELinux implementation handled files with an empty SELinux security context.
-A local user who has the CAP_MAC_ADMIN capability could use this flaw to crash the system.
-The Common Vulnerabilities and Exposures project (cve.mitre.org) has assigned the name CVE-2014-1874 to this issue.
+* A missing initialization flaw was found in the ethtool_get_regs() function in the Linux kernel's ethtool IOCTL handler.
+A local user who has the CAP_NET_ADMIN capability could use this flaw to cause an information leak.
+The Common Vulnerabilities and Exposures project (cve.mitre.org) has assigned the name CVE-2010-4655 to this issue.

 More information about these vulnerabilities can be found in the security advisory issued by Red Hat: